 Working in groups of 2-3, each student will be responsible for facilitating class discussion for 30 minutes.
-Presentations will be centered on a reading(s) from the assigned week that the students find intriguing.
+Presentations will be centered on a reading(s) from the assigned week.
 Students will be asked to provide a brief summary of the author's main arguments followed by a critical analysis of the reading.
 Each group will also be responsible for integrating discussion questions into their presentation.
+Presentations will begin on January 22nd.
+Groups presenting the day an assignment is due will be granted a one-week extension.